0xAX/linux-insides/interrupts/interrupts-2.md

 wrmsr
 ```

-We already saw this code in the previous [part](http://0xax.gitbooks.io/linux-insides/content/interrupts/interrupts-1.html) and not time to know better what is going on here.
+We already saw this code in the previous [part](http://0xax.gitbooks.io/linux-insides/content/interrupts/interrupts-1.html).
 First of all pay attention on the last `wrmsr` instruction.
 This instruction writes data from the `edx:eax` registers to the [model specific register](http://en.wikipedia.org/wiki/Model-specific_register) specified by the `ecx` register.
-We can see that `ecx` contains `$MSR_GS_BASE` which declared in the [arch/x86/include/uapi/asm/msr-index.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/uapi/asm/msr-index.h) and looks:
+We can see that `ecx` contains `$MSR_GS_BASE` which is declared in the [arch/x86/include/uapi/asm/msr-index.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/uapi/asm/msr-index.h) and looks like:

 ```C
 #define MSR_GS_BASE             0xc0000101
 ```

-From this we can understand that `MSR_GS_BASE` defines number of the `model specific register`.
+From this we can understand that `MSR_GS_BASE` defines the number of the `model specific register`.
 Since registers `cs`, `ds`, `es`, and `ss` are not used in the 64-bit mode, their fields are ignored.
 But we can access memory over `fs` and `gs` registers.
-The model specific register provides `back door` to the hidden parts of these segment registers and allows to use 64-bit base address for segment register addressed by the `fs` and `gs`.
+The model specific register provides a `back door` to the hidden parts of these segment registers and allows to use 64-bit base address for segment register addressed by the `fs` and `gs`.
 So the `MSR_GS_BASE` is the hidden part and this part is mapped on the `GS.base` field.
 Let's look on the `initial_gs`:

 ```assembly
 GLOBAL(initial_gs)